jcorozco81/day-scheduler/README.md

 ## Description

 The Day Scheduler Webpage was created with the purpose of providing the user a tool to plan his/her workday.
-The Day Scheduler provides a text fields for the user to add notes and task to be completed.
-Each text field correspond to a different work hour.
-Using a color coding and a syncronized clock, the Day Scheduler also lets the user know what time it is and
+The Day Scheduler has a slot for each of the workday hours; the user can add notes on each of the text fields.
+By clicking on a Save button, the user can store the data on the browser's local storage and if the browser is closed, the user will be able to retrieve the saved data.
+The Day Scheduler also has a clock which lets the user know what time it is, and also it colors each of the hour slots depending on the current time.

+* Elapsed hour slots will colored gray.
+* Current hour slot will be colored red.
+* Future hour slots will be colored green.

-By working on this project, I learned how to use the JQuery, moment.js and Bootstrap to code to create html content.
+By working on this project, I learned how to use the JQuery, moment.js and Bootstrap to create different content.